-Some of the models had westerly patterns over the UK and central Europe that were too weak (e.g. MIROC6, INM-CM4-8, Fig. 3e and g), leads to f and h), as a result there are larger errors in European land regions and these models were therefore classified as unsatisfactory.
-In 'Unsatisfactory' or in the case of INM-CM4-8 where these errors are more pronounced, 'Inadequate'.
+Some of the models had westerly patterns over the UK and central Europe that were too weak (e.g. MIROC6, INM-CM4-8,

+350 Fig. 3f and h), as a result there are larger errors in European land regions and these models were therefore classified as 'Unsatisfactory' or in the case of INM-CM4-8 where these errors are more pronounced, 'Inadequate'.
 In the case of MIROC6 we note that the magnitude of the UA and VA errors over the large-scale region assessed as a whole are on the borderline of the threshold for 'Satisfactory' and 'Unsatisfactory' compared to the other models.
 It is the relatively weak circulation and low bias in windspeed over the European land regions that is the reason for the 'Unsatisfactory' flag in this case (Fig. 3e).

-The INM-CM4-8 (and to a few cases the representation of the circulation pattern was considered poor enough to warrant exclusion of a model (e. g. similar extent the INM-CM5-0) model has some of the largest errors for the JJA wind vectors in the multi-model ensemble.
+The INM-CM4-8 (and to a similar extent the INM-CM5-0) model has some of the largest errors for the JJA wind vectors in the multi-model ensemble.
 It is noted that these models are also flagged as 'Inadequate' for both severe JJA blocking errors and severe errors in representing the annual precipitation cycle in central Europe.
 There are also issues with the temperature bias in central Europe for this model (flagged 'Inadequate').
 These severe errors in central Europe are likely to be related to the representation of the large-scale circulation.